Holy Cross Church, Frankfurt-Bornheim: Foundation

 The community centre originally planned for the Wittelsbacherallee was not built, so there was enough space to build the new church.
 The Holy Cross Church was the second Catholic church in Frankfurt-Bornheim.
-The parish was an outsourcing of the later neighbour foldSt.
-Josef, the first Catholic church in Bornheim.
+The parish was an outsourcing of the later neighbour fold St. Josef, the first Catholic church in Bornheim.
 The reason why their priest Joseph Höhler decided to build the new church at this location was the expansion of the Bornheim quarter eastward at the Bornheimer Hang, with the new settlement.
 This resulted in a growing number of Roman Catholics living in the quarter.

-After the Catholic community had acquired the two plots of land totaling 6,200 m² needed for the construction of the church in 1926 and 1927, the church executive committee decided in May 1927 to invite tenders for a closed architectural competition.
+After the Catholic community had acquired the two plots of land totaling 6,200 m^{2} needed for the construction of the church in 1926 and 1927, the church executive committee decided in May 1927 to invite tenders for a closed architectural competition.
 Four architectural firms were invited: Hans (1872–1952) and Christoph Rummel (1881–1961) (Frankfurt), Richard Steidle (1881–1958) (Munich), Martin Weber (1890–1941) (Frankfurt), and Robert B. Witte (Dresden).
 The jury consisted of eight people, including the then parish priest, Pastor Höhler, as representative of the parish of St. Josef, the city planning officer Ernst May, and the architect Hans Herkommer.
 The competition had several stipulations for the church, e.g. the front of the steeple at the Wittelsbacherallee, between 700 and 800 seats, a high altar and two side altars and an organ loft for 150 people.
-On 3 August 1927 a jury decided in a competition for the draft with the name slope crown by the master church builder Martin Weber (1890-1941).
+On 3 August 1927 a jury decided in a competition for the draft with the name slope crown by the master church builder Martin Weber (1890–1941).
 Weber called the building model "slope crown", since the church should crown the Bornheimer Hang (slope).

 On 19 February 1928 the construction work began with the turning of the first sod.
 The foundation stone was laid on 18 March 1928.
 A deed with text in the shape of a cross, two daily newspapers, a yearbook of Frankfurt Catholics, five Reichsmarks in various currencies, and a bottle of Rhine wine were walled into the foundation stone.

 The topping-out ceremony was celebrated on 14 September 1928.
 On 25 August 1929 the church was consecrated by Ludwig Maria Hugo, the bishop of the Diocese of Mainz, because Augustinus Kilian, the bishop of the Diocese of Limburg at the time, was ill.
 The name was chosen because there were several places in medieval Frankfurt dedicated to the holy cross.
 One of these was the chapel of the Hospital of the Holy Cross which was donated in 1343 by Wicker Frosch.
 Together with the chapel of the monastery of St. Katharinen which was built in 1354, it formed a small double church, the predecessor building of the today's Evangelical-Lutheran Katharinen church.
 In Holy Cross Church there is a reliquary containing a splinter of the Holy Cross.
 Until 1950 the Holy Cross parish was financially still a part of the St. Josef parish, with which it has a common church executive committee.